How to Install Windows Media Player Legacy

 Done it.

-Windows Media Player On “N” Edition Of Windows
+Windows Media Player on “N” Editions Of Windows

-If you have an Windows 10 N or Windows 11 N you’ll need to install the Media Features Pack first before you can download and install Windows Media Player.
+If you have a Windows 10 N or Windows 11 N you’ll need to install the Media Features Pack first before you can download and install Windows Media Player.

 N editions of both Windows 10 and Windows 11 are special editions that have had all the media playing capabilities removed.

 Please note that you must install the Media Features Pack first.
-If you’ve followed the guides above and Windows Media Player is still missing, then go back and remove it as an optional feature (just follow the guides but deselect it).
+If you’ve followed the guides above and Windows Media Player is still missing, then you’ll need to go back and remove it as an optional feature (just follow the guides but deselect it).
+Then install the Media Features Pack.
+Now you’ll be able to add it as an optional feature.

 In order to download Windows Media Player for Windows 10 N you’ll need to first install the Media Features Pack.
 Click the link below to get it direct from Microsoft.